 9. The Punisher

-As the character and title suggests, you’ll be meting out punishment to all the scoundrels and criminals in your way, interrogating them for info before giving them the only sort of send off The Punisher knows.
+As the character and title suggest, you’ll be dealing out punishment to all the scoundrels and criminals in your way, interrogating them for info before giving them the only sort of send off The Punisher knows.
 What’s more, you can enjoy the squirming victims’ penchant for talking trash while being tortured, which is not exactly the best strategy.
-It wouldn’t be the cheesy charm you’re looking for from Marvel-based content either, if Mr. Castle didn’t spit out some one-liners in return for his victims’ refusals to cooperate.
+It wouldn’t be the cheesy charm you’re looking for from Marvel-based content either if Mr. Castle didn’t spit out some one-liners in return for his victims’ refusals to cooperate.
 Post curb stomp: “Next time, stay six inches from the curb.”
 Yeah, you tell ‘em, Frank.